 The Group restructured its subordinated notes portfolio, the details of which are disclosed in note 3.1.

-In August 2020 the Group announced the closure of six of its Branch locations, four in Queensland and two in Tasmania.
-A net financial benefit is anticipated in relation to these closures in the FY2021 financial year.
+In August 2020, the Group announced the closure of six of its branch locations, four in Queensland and two in Tasmania.
+A net financial benefit is anticipated in relation to these closures in FY22.